 Delaware Park, Dover Downs Hotel & Casino, Harrington Raceway & Casino.

 Full-scale DE sports betting online will only be available via Delaware casinos sportsbooks, while Delaware Lottery NFL parlay-betting remains available via Delaware Lottery retailers.
-Sportspick will be available at sportsbooks inside the three casinos mentioned above for single and championship bets; however, it excludes events with Delaware based teams.
-For further guidelines on the rules of play, gamers can refer to the Delware Lottery website
+Sports pick will be available at sportsbooks inside the three casinos mentioned above for single and championship bets; however, it excludes events with Delaware based teams.
+For further guidelines on the rules of play, gamers can refer to the Delaware Lottery website

 Current sports for wagering include: